Speak to one of our experts

 Just 746 guests enjoy the perfect balance of space and intimacy on Seven Seas Splendor.
 With plenty of comfort and great value for money, she steps up the classic Regent luxury offering with their signature spacious accommodation, a relaxed and unpretentious style and loads of good dining choices.
 The most all-inclusive of all luxury lines.

-Upgrade to the Ultimate All-Inclusive Fare for an additional cost which includes flights and transfers. |
+Upgrade to the Ultimate All-Inclusive Fare to include flights and overseas transfers.

 Tailor-make your trip